GMonteiro74/Project-1/README.md

 <h3>The game of the future (or maybe not).</h3> <br>

-For the Ironhack web dev bootcamp we developed a game in HTML5 and JavaScript using Canvas.
-This is the result of week long work.
+For the Ironhack WebDev bootcamp we developed a game in HTML5 and JavaScript using Canvas.
+This is the result of a week long work.

 The goal of the game is very simple, you control a space ship in its horizontal axis and enemies keep coming from above.
 Just shoot at them and destroy the flying saucers! 🛸